Hidendra/LWC/wiki/Installation.md

 ## Step 3

 There is no step 3.
 Party!
+LWC will setup the base install for you automatically using recommended settings.
+It will be usable immediately.